“It’ll be fine,” I said. “I’ll just be a minute” I said.

 In the sticky mess I was in, action was required.
 I couldn’t just stand there and watch the situation get worse.
 I had to take action to rectify the situation.
 I had to do something!

 There are times when our investments appear to be going down in flames.
 Twice in the last 9 months, the S&P 500 dropped about 10 percent in a matter of weeks.
-“This is it, the beginning of the bear market” said the doomsayers.
+“This is it.
+The beginning of the bear market” said the doomsayers.
 They could have been proven right, but both times the markets bounced right back.
-Eventually they will be right, and then they’ll say “I told you so.”
-Of course you did, but how many times?
+Eventually, they will be right, and then they’ll say “I told you so.”
+Of course you told us so, but how many times?

 There have been bigger drops in my investment lifetime.
 The stock market has lost about half its value twice since the year 2000.
-When this happens, its hard not to panic.
-You log into Personal Capital and see the numbers going down, down, down.
+When this happens, it’s hard not to panic.
+You log into Empower and see the numbers going down, down, down.
 You were financially independent a month ago, and now you’re not.
 You need to stop the hemorrhaging.
 You need to do something!

 John Bogle, Vanguard founder advises investors to resist their urges to make changes amidst a tanking market.
 In his Little Book of Common Sense Investing, he recommends advising clients to “Don’t do something.
 Just stand there!”

 Stay the course.
 Read your IPS and follow it.
 Selling in a down market is a great way to lock in your losses.
 Don’t do it.
-The average investor underperforms the market by 4% to 7% according to Jason Zweig’s article in The Wall Street Journal, “Just How Dumb Are Investors?.
-Don’t be a dumb investor.
 Ride the wave down and back up.
 Don’t just do something.
 Stand there.
 Be a rock.